Individual Representation in Approval-Based Committee Voting

-\paragraph{Results.} First, we studied how often the generated approval profiles admit an IR committee.
-The results are shown in the left graph of \Cref{fig:experiements}.
+First, we studied how often the generated approval profiles admit an IR committee.
+The results are shown in \Cref{fig:experiements1}.
 We found that IR committees exist quite often, especially for larger values of $k$.
-In particular, profiles generated by the VI model or by the urn model almost always admit IR committees.
-On the other hand, profiles generated by the CI model almost never admit IR committees (except for $k\ge 35$).
-This striking contrast between VI and CI, which is reminiscent of our theoretical results in \Cref{sec:dom_rest}, can be explained with a feature of the preference generation model: Due to the way we generate CI preferences, almost $20\%$ of voters have an approval set spanning at least $20\%$ of the candidates.
+In particular, profiles generated by the VI model or by the truncated urn model admit IR committees in more than 80\% of instances, for all values of $k$.
+On the other hand, profiles generated by the CI model rarely admit IR committees.
+This striking contrast between VI and CI, which is reminiscent of our theoretical results in \Cref{sec:dom_rest}, can be explained with a feature of the preference generation model: Due to the way we generate CI preferences, many voters tend to have rather large approval sets.
 These voters approving many candidates are then part of multiple cohesive groups, not all of which can be represented in an IR manner.
-(A similar situation can be observed in the profile that proves \Cref{thm:no-beta-approx}.)
+(A similar situation can be observed in the profile constructed in the proof of \Cref{thm:no-beta-approx}.)